thesoulless/incase/Readme.md

 Everytime I'm going on a long trip, long flight, cruise, etc. I share some of my passwords with a close friend, in case I die or went missing.

-You may ask why a dead man should care about his accounts?
-In my case there are some people who (to some extent) depend on me to sorting some of their digital stuff around.

 From another view point, maybe some day my friend/family would be able to ~~replicate~~ mimic "me" with all data there is and can have a chat with me.

-> Ray Kurzweil entered the chat...